-Albania is not connected to international gas networks at the moment, though the controversial Trans-Adriatic Pipeline is under construction on its territory.
-The country does produce a small amount of gas (up to 34 mcm in 2015), mostly used in oil production and the refining industry.
-It has an outdated pipeline network of 498 km, which is mostly not operational.
+Albania is not connected to international gas networks at the moment, though the controversial Trans-Adriatic Pipeline has been built on its territory.
+The country produces a small amount of gas, mostly used in oil production and the refining industry.
+It also has an outdated pipeline network of 498 km, which is mostly not operational.

-Albania has undertaken commitments to increase the share of renewable energy under the Energy Community Treaty to 38% by 2020.
-By 2015 it had managed 34.9% renewable energy but had not diversified its electricity generation at all.
+Albania has undertaken commitments to increase the share of renewable energy under the Energy Community Treaty to 38 per cent by 2020.
+By 2017 it had managed 34.6 per cent renewable energy, (this would be higher in a wetter year), but had not diversified its electricity generation at all.

 Until 2017 it only offered renewable energy incentives for hydropower and as a result solar PV and wind have remained underdeveloped, while uncontrolled hydropower development has caused increasing discontent and damage to protected areas.